Purchasing Card Basics

 Why Have A Purchasing Card?

 - This program has been established by the State of North Carolina to allow rapid purchase of low dollar goods, reducing paperwork and handling costs associated with the small purchase process.
 The UNCW purchasing card is essentially a standard Visa card in which the liability rests with the University instead of the individual cardholder.
 The purchasing card is issued to an employee, empowering this person to purchase goods on behalf of the University.
 Under no circumstance may this Visa card be used for personal purchases.

 How To Obtain A Purchasing Card

-- With Budget Authority/Designee and Department Head approval, complete a CARDHOLDER SETUP FORM (PDF) and obtain the appropriate information and signatures.
+- With Budget Authority/Designee and Department Head approval, complete a Purchasing Card Application/Enrollment form (PDF) and obtain the appropriate information and signatures.
 Please see Role Definition in the next section.
 E-mail at firstname.lastname@example.org or call (910 962-3849) our Purchasing Card Administrator with questions.

 - Forward the completed form to email@example.com.
 Upon receipt of the complete setup form, the Administrator will submit to bank and contact you to schedule required training when card is received.

 - Cards will be distributed upon signing an Agreement Form at the completion of the scheduled training session.